Martin Heinrich: 2018

+2024

+Heinrich was elected to a third Senate term, defeating Republican nominee Nella Domenici with 55% of the vote.

 Tenure

 116th Congress (2019–2021)

 In November 2020, Heinrich was named a candidate for secretary of the interior in the Biden administration.
+This position ultimately went to fellow New Mexican Deb Haaland, who held the same House seat Heinrich held until his election to the Senate.

-117th Congress (2021–present)
+117th Congress (2021–2023)

 Heinrich was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters stormed the U.S. Capitol.
 He left the chamber to make a phone call and saw that the rioters were overwhelming the Capitol Police.
 He returned to the chamber to tell people what he saw: "an out of control mob climbing over things, waving Confederate flags, just clearly bent on breaking into the west side of the Capitol."
 Along with other senators, Heinrich was evacuated from the Senate chamber to an undisclosed location.
 He called the attack an "assault on democracy" and blamed Trump.
 In the wake of the attack, Heinrich said invoking the Twenty-fifth Amendment to the United States Constitution and/or impeachment would be appropriate to remove Trump.